 In several instances, various oral health risks can lead to jaw and facial pain, including gum disease, toothaches, tooth decay, bruxism, and TMJ disorders.
 Due to the variety of ways that your smile can be damaged, it is important to visit your dentist for an X-ray to determine the exact cause of your jaw and facial pain.

 Your smile and your oral health care can receive a boost with jaw and facial pain treatments.
-If you want to visit the dental office of Vernon Woods Dental Care Associates in Sandy Springs, Georgia, you can book an exam by calling us at 404-692-7913.
+If you want to visit the dental office of Vernon Woods Dental and Implant Center in Sandy Springs, Georgia, you can book an exam by calling us at 404-692-7913.
 Dr. Kathleen Tantuco and our entire team look forward to providing you with the jaw and facial pain care you need.